 How many Aesop’s fables are there?

 Written and narrated by Aesop, a Greek slave, ‘Aesop’s fables are a collection of world-famous moral stories which popularized during the middle of the 6th century BCE.
 There are 725 tales in total and they were initially narrated to people for entertainment and leisure but there was always an underlying moral principle or lesson associated with them.

 What Is The Definition Of Fable?

-In literature, fables are educative writings which follow the story of some animals.
-In terms of prose, fables usually also include narratives of nature, plants and personifications of inanimate objects so that they may inculcate a moral lesson.
+In literature, fables are educative writings that follow the story of some animals.
+In terms of prose, fables usually also include narratives of nature, plants, and personifications of inanimate objects so that they may inculcate a moral lesson.

 What is a moral of Aesop Fable Story?

 There is no single moral that the fables serve to teach, but each story has its own teachings.
 Honesty, trust, humbleness, not being arrogant and so much more are taught through these stories.
 Sometimes the moral or understanding of the stories goes a lot deeper than what meets the eye.

 - “A bird in hand is better tha two in the bush”